 Brilinta can cause serious and sometimes fatal bleeding problems.
 Do not use Brilinta if you have an active bleeding problem or a history of bleeding in the brain.

 Tell your doctor if you have recently had surgery or if you are scheduled to have surgery.
 You may need to stop taking Brilinta before you have surgery.
+Try to stop at least 5 days before any surgery.
+Do not stop taking Brilinta without checking with your doctor.
+This may increase the risk of certain heart problems.
+If you need to stop taking Brilinta, follow your doctor's directions carefully.
 Discuss any questions or concerns with your doctor.

 Brilinta should be taken along with aspirin.
-Do not exceed the dose of aspirin recommended by your doctor while you are taking Brilinta.
+Do not take more than 100 mg of aspirin a day.
 Taking doses of aspirin that are higher than the dose recommended while you are taking Brilinta may decrease Brilinta's effectiveness.